LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 In this authentication flow, the consumer is authenticated before a conversation with a bot ever begins.
 To set this up:

 1. Configure your IdP service, so you can leverage it in Conversational Cloud.
+[Learn more.](consumer-authentication-configuration.html)

     {: .attn-note}
     For help with this, contact your LivePerson representative.